We All Went a Little Crazy on Tesla Stock. And That Tells Us a Lot | Wealthsimple

 We All Went a Little Crazy on Tesla Stock.
 And That Tells Us a Lot

 We noticed something kind of crazy last week.
-As you probably know, Wealthsimple Trade is a platform that lets people buy and sell stocks and ETFs with no commission.
+As you might not know, Wealthsimple Trade is our Canadian platform that lets people buy and sell stocks and ETFs with no commission.
 We like to look at the data we get from the Trade app—because we’re data-driven in general, but also because it’s an interesting prism for understanding the way people behave when they’re investing.
 With us so far?
 Great.

 Now you may have seen that Tesla stock went absolutely bananas last week.
 After closing at $650.57 on Friday, January 31, Elon Musk’s electric-car company swung wildly in all directions over the next five trading days, peaking at $968.99 before ending the week at $748.07.
 It was trading at about $510 on January 17, so you’re looking at a stock that nearly doubled in price in less than a month — and came close to that inside of a few days.
 Also interesting to note: it was trading at $179 in June 2019.